 Koh Chang has three main seasons, the cool season runs from November to the end of February.
 This is when the island is at it’s busiest, with guaranteed daily sunshine, stunning blue skies and calm seas.
 If you don’t mind crowds, this is the ideal time to visit.
 During this time the average temperature is between 27C and 30C, you may experience the odd refreshing thunderstorm.

 The last season is the rainy season, starting towards the end of May, the rains carry on until the end of October.
 During these months tourism on Koh Chang drops off, as do the prices of accommodation, and while the weather is unpredictable it still can be a great time to visit the island.
 The island is much quieter, the prices are lower and the rainforests are lush green and full of life.
+It’s the ideal time to visit for people who just want to chill out and enjoy some peace and quiet. even White sands beach, the busiest beach, is calm.

-How to Get Here and Get Around?
+How to Get to Koh Chang and Get Around?

 Another option is to rent a motorbike, there are literally hundreds of places to rent scooters and all at very reasonable prices.
 Figure on 150 – 250 Baht / 24 hours.
 You will have to provide your driving license and passport upon rental of the motorbike.